‘Just Stop Worrying’ Is Not a Solution for Anxiety

 Many confuse ‘worry’ with ‘anxiety.’
 Both are very similar, but the significant difference is that feeling worried is temporary, but anxiety feels like everything simultaneously.
 Anxiety is also felt in the body; some of the symptoms include dizziness, muscle tension, nausea, and tightness in the chest.
 Having an anxiety disorder can impact your daily life, and many of you experience it from childhood.

-Boston Children’s Hospital states that anxiety disorders are the most common mental health problem in childhood, with up to 1/10 children and adolescents having an anxiety disorder.
+Boston Children’s Hospital states that anxiety disorders are the most common mental health problem in childhood, with up to 1/10 of children and adolescents having an anxiety disorder.
 Unfortunately, in many African households, the parents fail to act on early symptoms that their children show when it comes to mental illnesses.
 In contrast, those who choose to seek medical help are faced with the challenge of finding accessible and affordable care.

 The Significant Role of African Government